Guerrilla warfare in the Peninsular War

 Detail view of a war memorial in Jaén, Spain, depicting a dead irregular combatant held by his companion brandishing a jackknife.

 Juan Malasaña avenging his daughter Manuela Malasaña on the streets of Madrid during the Dos de Mayo uprising.
 Painted by Eugenio Álvarez Dumont in 1887.

-Guerrilla warfare in the Peninsular War refers to the armed civilian actions carried out by non-regular troops against Napoleon's Grande Armée in Spain and Portugal during the Peninsular War.
+Armed civilian actions were carried out by non-regular troops against Napoleon's French Imperial Army in Spain and Portugal during the Peninsular War.

 These armed men were a constant source of drain and harassment to the French army, as described by a Prussian officer fighting for the French: "Wherever we arrived, they disappeared, whenever we left, they arrived — they were everywhere and nowhere, they had no tangible center which could be attacked."

 The Peninsular War was significant in that it was the first to see a large-scale use of guerrilla warfare in European history and, partly as a result of the guerrillas, Napoleon's troops were not only defeated in the Peninsular War, but tied down on the Iberian Peninsula, unable to conduct military operations elsewhere on the European Continent.
 The strain the guerrillas caused on the French troops led Napoleon to dub the conflict the "Spanish Ulcer."

+In the war, the Spanish Guerrillas were notorious for their torture and murder of captured French troops, demoralizing them.
 While folklore would often elevate the status of local heroes, many of the leading guerrilleros were actually regular army officers commanding irregular "troops".